-In a 1997 interview with Australian reporter David Random, President Hinckley said that there was “no agitation” for women to receive the priesthood.
+In a 1997 interview with Australian reporter David Ransom, President Hinckley said that there was “no agitation” for women to receive the priesthood.
 Ordain Women cites this comment in their FAQ as a motivation for agitating for ordination.
 (Dane Laverty also earlier cited this comment as his rationale for his similar project, Agitating Faithfully.)

 I’ve seen some argument in the Bloggernacle about what President Hinckley meant when he said this.
 OW’s FAQ calls it a “challenge” to agitate.
 Opponents of OW have responded that of course he didn’t mean that he wanted people to agitate for ending the female priesthood ban.
 He was just pointing out a simple fact: nobody was agitating.